Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Shock solution: analytical and numerical approach

 We note that in absence of the particle collision $(\nu=0)$, Eq. \eqref{eq-Burgers} reduces to the known Burgers equation whose asymptotic shock solution is given by

 where $v_0$ is the speed of the shock front and the imposed boundary conditions are $\rho, ~ \rho_\xi, ~ \rho_{\xi\xi}\rightarrow0$ as $\xi \rightarrow \infty$.
 Such a shock profile has two layers which may be composed of compressive and/or rarefactive wave fronts.
 From Eq. \eqref{eq-sol-shock0}, it is clear that the shocks can be compressive $(\rho>0)$ or rarefactive $(\rho<0)$ according to when the coefficient of the nonlinear convection $A$ is positive or negative.
-We, however, skip the further analysis of this particular solution rather we look for a solution of Eq. \eqref{eq-Burgers} when the nonlocal nonlinearity is no longer negligible but small compared to those associated with $A$ and $B$, i.e., we assume $|D|\ll|A|,~|B|$.
+We, however, skip the further analysis of this particular solution rather we look for a solution of Eq. \eqref{eq-Burgers} when the collisional nonlinearity is no longer negligible but small compared to those associated with $A$ and $B$, i.e., $|D|\ll|A|,~|B|$.
 The case with $|D|\gtrsim|A|,~|B|$ may result into blow up solutions which are physically inadmissible.

-It is to be noted while various conservation laws, e.g., the conservation of total number of particles and the conservation of energy hold for the Burgers equation with $\nu=0$, the same do not hold for Eq. \eqref{eq-Burgers} because of the nonlocal nonlinearity.
+It is to be noted while various conservation laws (e.g., the conservation of total number of particles and the conservation of energy) hold for the Burgers equation with $\nu=0$, the same do not hold for Eq. \eqref{eq-Burgers} because of the nonlinearity proportional to $D$.
 So, either the wave energy grows leading to the instability or decays to exhibit the damping.
 It follows that a steady state solution with finite wave energy of Eq. \eqref{eq-Burgers} does not exist and thus, we look for an approximate solution of it.
 To this end we recast Eq. \eqref{eq-Burgers} as

 where $\lambda=-D$.
-We employ the tanh perturbation expansion scheme in which Eq. \eqref{eq-Burgers2} can be treated as a perturbed equation with the small perturbation being $\propto\lambda$.
-So, it is reasonable to assume Eq. \eqref{eq-sol-shock0} as the unperturbed solution of Eq. \eqref{eq-Burgers2} and a slow time dependence of the wave amplitude and velocity of the new solution due to the nonlocal term $\propto\lambda$.
-Thus, we define a new transformation $\zeta$, retaining $\tau$ as is, as
+We employ the tanh perturbation expansion scheme in which Eq. \eqref{eq-Burgers2} can be treated as a perturbed equation with the small perturbation being proportional to $\lambda$.
+So, it is reasonable to assume Eq. \eqref{eq-sol-shock0} as the unperturbed solution of Eq. \eqref{eq-Burgers2} and a slow time dependence of the wave amplitude and velocity of the new solution due to the nonlinearity proportional to $\lambda$.
+Thus, for a constant $V$, we define a new transformation $\zeta$, retaining $\tau$ as is, as